dev4vater/vater/docs/source/ContentTroubleshooting.rst

 ex.
 ``packer build --only vsphere-iso.machine --var-file machine.pkrvars.hcl -var vcenter_folder="test" .``

---> vsphere-iso.win_10_wkst3: File [neo-ds01] win_10_wkst3_template_1/<sensitive>-tmp-created-floppy.flp was not found ` - if you see this error restart the build and the second attempt is likely to build properly
+--> vsphere-iso.win_10_wkst3: File [neo-ds01] win_10_wkst3_template_1/<sensitive>-tmp-created-floppy.flp was not found ` - if you see this error restart the build and the second attempt is likely to build properly.

 Tips for Using the File Provisioner
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^